hilay020905/RV32IMZicsr/README.md

 # 🚀 DualPipe-RV32IMZicsr

 **DualPipe-RV32IMZicsr** is a high-performance, dual-issue, superscalar, in-order 32-bit RISC-V CPU core based on the RV32IMZicsr ISA.
-Designed for FPGA and ASIC implementation, configurable branch prediction, CSR handling, MMU functionality, and is fully synthesizable in Verilog-2001.
+Designed for configurable branch prediction, CSR handling, and is fully synthesizable in Verilog-2001.

 ---